wolfehr/IIPs/iips/iip-tba.md

 ### Example

 A DAO member has 100 ILV.
 Candidates A, B, C, and D are running.
-The DAO member could case their votes as follows.
+The DAO member could cast their votes as follows.

 * Candidate A = 10 vILV (10^2 = 100)
 * Candidate A = 5 vILV; Candidate B = 5 vILV; Candidate C = 5 vILV; Candidate D = 5 vILV (5^2 * 4 = 100)